 Penalty: $1 000.

-61. Fish for sale etc., labelling requirements for
+61. Labelling requirements for sale of fish

 (1) A person who sells any fish to another person, other than on a retail basis, must ensure that a label, as specified in this regulation, is attached in respect of that fish.